Inferring networks from time series: a neural approach: Inferring line failures in the British power grid

-\subsection{Inferring line failures in the British power grid}
+\section{Inferring line failures in the \\ British power grid}

-Power grids can be modelled as networks of coupled oscillators using the Kuramoto model \cite{Kuramoto_1975, Filatrella_2008, Rohden_Timme_2012, Nishikawa_2015, Choi_2019}.
+Power grids can be modelled as networks of coupled oscillators using the Kuramoto model of synchronised oscillation \cite{Kuramoto_1975, Filatrella_2008, Rohden_Timme_2012, Nishikawa_2015, Choi_2019}.
 Each node $i$ in the network either produces or consumes electrical power $P_i$ while oscillating at the grid reference frequency $\Omega$.
-The nodes are connected through a weighted undirected network $\mathbf{A} = (a_{ij})$, where the link weights $a_{ij} \sim Y_{ij} U_{ij}^2$ are obtained from the electrical admittances $Y_{ij}$ and the voltages $U_{ij}$ of the lines (see Methods).
-This coupling allows the phases $\varphi_i(t)$ of the nodes to synchronise according to the differential equation \cite{Nishikawa_2015}
+The nodes are connected through a weighted undirected network $\mathbf{A} = (a_{ij})$, where the link weights $a_{ij} \sim Y_{ij} U_{ij}^2$ are obtained from the electrical admittances $Y_{ij}$ and the voltages $U_{ij}$ of the lines.
+The network coupling allows the phases $\varphi_i(t)$ of the nodes to synchronise according to the differential equation \cite{Nishikawa_2015}

 where $\alpha$, $\beta$, and $\kappa$ are the inertia, friction, and coupling coefficients respectively.
 A requirement for dynamical stability of the grid is that $\sum_i P_i = 0$, i.e. that as much power is put into the grid as is taken out through consumption and energy dissipation \cite{Rohden_Timme_2012}.